cositools/cosi-data-challenge-1/data_products/README.md

 There are four bright point sources that are included in these simulations: the Crab nebula, Cygnus X-1, Centaurus A, and Vela.

 The Crab nebula is considered both a pulsar wind nebula (PWN) and supernova remnant.
 The PWN surrounds the Crab Pulsar, a rapidly rotating and magnetized neutron star in the Milky Way constellation Taurus.
 The supernova remnant was produced by SN 1054.
 The Crab entered COSI-balloon's field of view for only ~12 of the 46 days of the 2016 flight ([Sleator 2019](https://www.proquest.com/docview/2313733159?pq-origsite=gscholar&fromopenview=true)); the balloon remained largely in Earth's Southern Hemisphere and the Crab is more easily viewed from the Northern Hemisphere.
-Nevertheless, as the brightest persistent $\gamma$-ray source in the sky, the Crab is detectable in the balloon data and is imaged in this notebook with 10x its true flux of 0.049 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV).
+Nevertheless, as the brightest persistent $\gamma$-ray source in the sky, the Crab is detectable in the balloon data and is simulated for the data challenge with 10x its true flux of 0.049 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV).

 Cygnus X-1 is a bright hard X-ray source in the Cygnus constellation of the Milky Way.
 It is believed to be a black hole in an X-ray binary system.
 Cygnus X-1 emits in COSI's bandpass as well, and like the Crab is simulated here at 10x its true flux of 0.041 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV).
 This data challenge thus helps establish expectations for COSI-balloon observations of Cygnus X-1 during the 2016 flight.

 Centaurus A is a galaxy in the constellation of Centaurus.
-Also called NGC 5128, Centaurus A has a supermassive black hole which emits X-rays and radio waves.
-This notebook attempts to image Centaurus A as seen with 10x its true flux of 0.0036 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV) during the 2016 balloon flight.
+Also called NGC 5128, Centaurus A has a supermassive black hole which emits radio waves, X-rays, and gamma-rays.
+It is simulated with 10x its true flux of 0.0036 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV) for the data challenge analyses.

-The Vela supernova remnant (Type II supernova in the constellation Vela) is the final point source inlcuded at 10x its true flux of 0.00014 ph cm $^{-2}$ s $^{-1}$ (100 keV-50 MeV).
+The Vela pulsar is simulated based on a power law extrapolation of the corresponding Fermi-LAT source (4FGL J0835.3-4510) to lower energy.
+We have verified that the extrapolation is consistent with the observations from OSSE+COMPTEL+EGRET, e.g. see [Pavlov+01](https://iopscience.iop.org/article/10.1086/320342).
 It is fainter than the other three sources but is included as a source which could be observed by an instrument like COSI-balloon with more observation time.

 ### Positron Annihilation at 511 keV